Dr. Shannon Brim discusses the challenges of becoming pregnant at 40 and how to increase your chances.

 How long does it take to get pregnant at 40?

-At peak fertility (in their 20’s), the chance of two fertile people conceiving in any one month is about 20-25%.
+At peak fertility (in their 20’s), the chance of a fertile couple conceiving in any one month is about 20-25%.
 After a year of unprotected intercourse, approximately 85-90% of those couples will conceive.
 This is why OB/GYNs generally recommend fertility testing for couples under 35 who have not become pregnant in one year of trying.
 By age 35, the chance of a successful natural pregnancy drops to 10-15% per cycle, and by 40, the chances hover around 5%.
 This does not mean conceiving after 40 is impossible, just that it will likely take longer.
 That’s why the recommendation for considering fertility testing after 40 is only 6 months.

 How do I improve fertility after age 40?